driftywinds/tg-forwarder/README.md

 ## Known limitations

-- Telegram button labels max out at ~64 characters — filenames are truncated at 32 chars in the list view to fit the code, emoji, and date alongside
+- `CopyMessage` will fail silently if the original source message is deleted from the upload chat — the bot will notify the user per-file if this happens
-- `CopyMessage` will fail silently if the original source message is deleted from the upload chat — the bot will notify the user if this happens
+- SQLite is single-writer; concurrent writes are serialised via mutex (fine for any realistic bot load)
-- SQLite is single-writer; concurrent writes are serialised via mutex (this is fine for any realistic bot load)
+- Telegram button labels have a ~64 character cap; bundle list rows show code, file count, and date only